Thai government wants amnesty to let Thaksin return - reports

 Some eligibility criteria change from one amnesty to another, but those convicted of corruption, which would apply to Thaksin, or drug offences are normally not freed.
 The Post said the draft amnesty this time did not exclude corruption.

-"From the government's perspective, now is the right timing for this move," said Somjai Phagaphasvivat, a political scientist at Bangkok's Thammasat University.
+Thaksin, 62, was convicted of abuse of power in 2008 and fled before a two-year sentence was handed down.
+He never spent any time in jail.

-"There is still strong discontent about Thaksin, but already the government has secured the upper hand, in all areas.
-It was elected with the overwhelming support of the public and its opponents are all in a weak position now."
+He is based in Dubai.
+His Thai passport has been cancelled but he is able to travel frequently on passports granted him by Montenegro and Nicaragua.

-(Additional reporting by Jutarat Skulpichetrat and Martin Petty; Writing by Alan Raybould; Editing by Sanjeev Miglani)
+(Reporting by Panarat Thepgumpanat and Jutarat Skulpichetrat; Writing by Alan Raybould; Editing by Martin Petty and Robert Birsel)